austencloud/tka-studio/archive/_LEGACY_APP/_DESKTOP/docs/Education/# Kinetic Alphabet Expansion Level.md

 ## 🎯 **System Overview**

-The Kinetic Alphabet is a comprehensive notation system for describing multi-dimensional movement patterns using props (staffs, poi, etc.).
+The Kinetic Alphabet is a comprehensive notation system for describing multi-dimensional movement patterns using props (staffs, clubs, etc.).
 The system progresses through 8 distinct levels, each adding mathematical complexity and expressive power while maintaining backward compatibility.

 ### **Core Mathematical Foundation**